 Campbell dress Clan Tartan WR19, “One of the ‘dress’ and ‘hunting’ versions of clan tartans introduced for the first time in 1906 by H. Whyte’s and others ‘The Tartans of the Clans and Septs of Scotland’ published by W. and A. K. Johnston, Edinburgh.
 The book contains over 200 tartans and is the fore-runner of Johnston’s annual pocket editions.”

-The sample shown here is clearly mass manufactured, but the original Scottish tartans reflected clan/family/location origin, and would have been woven on a family loom in the croft using locally sourced wool dyed with locally sourced lichens and vegetable matter.
+This sample shown here is clearly mass manufactured. but the original Scottish tartans reflected clan/family/location origin.
+These would have been woven on a family loom in the croft (cottage) and using locally sourced wool dyed with locally sourced lichens and vegetable matter.
+This photograph gives a sense of the fabric and its drapability.